joed7/MongoDb/update.md

   * Pop: Removes the rightmost element from the array.
 For e.g., `db.teams.update({"name":"new jersey devils"},{"$pop":{"stanley cups":1}})` removes the last element from the array.

   * addToSet: If the element already exists, it does not do anything else it is treated as a push.
-For e.g. ` db.teams.update({"name":"new jersey devils"},{"$addToSet":{"stanley cups":1995}})` adds 1995 if does not exist already else it does not do anything.
+For e.g. ` db.teams.update({"name":"new jersey devils"},{"$addToSet":{"stanley cups":1995}})` adds 1995 if does not exist already, else it does not do anything.

 [Previous](https://github.com/joed7/MongoDb/blob/master/insert.md)  |  [Home](https://github.com/joed7/MongoDb/blob/master/home.md)  |  [Next](https://github.com/joed7/MongoDb/blob/master/delete.md)